Aetherio Logo

 Examples of Task Distribution

-- Mistral Small / Claude Haiku: Prioritize speed, cost, and relevance of responses for common queries.
+• Mistral Small 4 / Claude Haiku 4.5: Prioritize speed, cost, and relevance of responses for common queries.
 Integrating RAG is crucial here for information reliability.
 Discover how to develop a custom AI chatbot for your business: develop a custom AI chatbot.

-- OpenAI GPT-4o / Claude Sonnet: These models excel in logical reasoning and understanding the syntax of various programming languages.
-Their ability to generate clean, functional code is very high, reducing development time.
+• Claude Opus 4.8 / GPT-5.5 / Mistral Devstral: These models dominate logical reasoning and understanding the syntax of various programming languages.
+Their ability to generate clean code and chain agentic actions is very high, drastically reducing development time.

-- Claude Opus / OpenAI GPT-4o (for its large context): Their extended context window and reasoning capabilities allow them to summarize, extract key information, and answer complex questions on massive texts with high accuracy.
+• Claude Opus 4.8 / GPT-5.5 (1M token context): Their 1-million-token context window and reasoning allow them to summarize, extract key information, and answer complex questions on massive corpora with high accuracy, often without RAG.

-- OpenAI GPT-4o / Mistral Large: Creativity and the ability to adapt tone and style make these models excellent tools for dynamic marketing campaigns.
+• GPT-5.5 / Mistral Medium 3.5: Creativity and the ability to adapt tone and style make these models excellent tools for dynamic marketing campaigns.

-- OpenAI GPT-4o Vision / Claude 3 Vision: Their multimodal capability allows for rapid content analysis to detect rule violations, inappropriate content, or spam, thereby reducing manual workload.
+• GPT-5.5 (vision) / Claude Sonnet 4.6 (vision): Their multimodal capability allows for rapid content analysis to detect rule violations, inappropriate content, or spam, thereby reducing manual workload.

-- Mistral Large / Claude Sonnet: Highly effective at identifying and extracting entities (names, dates, addresses) or relationships from various texts, thus feeding databases or information systems.
+• Mistral Small 4 / Claude Sonnet 4.6: Highly effective at identifying and extracting entities (names, dates, addresses) or relationships from various texts, thus feeding databases or information systems.

 Multi-LLM Strategy: Optimization Through Flexibility